Touchscreens tap to stop. Computers click to stop.Right arrow to resume.

 This large raptor also known as a sea hawk and a fish hawk is a diurnal fish eating stunningly beautiful bird of prey.
 They arrive in the uk in March and April after spending the winter in Africa.

-This amber listed bird once suffering from illegal killing
+This amber listed bird suffered from illegal killing

 (and still does)

-And low breeding numbers is making a remarkable comeback and thrives in the highlands.
+After low breeding numbers it is making a remarkable comeback and thrives in the highlands.

 See above links to live webcams.